scil-vital/TrackToLearn/README.md

 > Théberge, A., Descoteaux, M., & Jodoin, P. M. (2024).
 TractOracle: towards an anatomically-informed reward function for RL-based tractography.
 Submitted to MICCAI 2024.

-The reference commit to the `main` brain for this work is `TODO`.
+The reference commit to the `main` brain for this work is `0fb20306edc32b6015fbfe9b79677015cd0602cf`.
 Please use this commit as starting point if you want to build upon Track-to-Learn (TractOracle-RL).
 See README above for usage.

 See preprint: https://arxiv.org/pdf/2403.17845.pdf